Updated: July 1, 2014

 The Committee may form and delegate authority to subcommittees and may delegate authority to one or more designated members of the Committee.
 The Committee may delegate to one or more executive officers the authority to make grants of equity-based compensation to eligible individuals who are not executive officers.
 Any executive officer to whom the Committee grants such authority shall regularly report to the Committee grants so made and the Committee may revoke any delegation of authority at any time.

-Subject to the provisions of the Microsoft Corporation Corporate Governance Guidelines, the principal responsibilities of the Compensation Committee are as follows:
+Subject to the Corporate Governance Guidelines, the principal responsibilities of the Compensation Committee are:

 - Board Compensation.
 Periodically review the compensation paid to non-employee directors and make recommendations to the Board for any adjustments.
 No member of the Committee will act to fix his or her own compensation except for uniform compensation to directors for their services as a director.